graciellehigino/ms_stop_stacking_sdms/manuscript.md

 influence of the focus species, which make them statistically safe, and their relationship with the species' niche is assumed to be static in space and time, which adds generalization to the model.
-The biotic space, on the other hand, is usually highly dynamic and variable, but varies from stochastic at very small scales to predictable structures at large scales.
-For example, the effect of mutualists can be positive or negative depending on their density [@Wolin2015ModFac], which often fluctuates randomly throughout the history of a population because of genetic effects.
-At large scales, ecological interactions shape range limits of species while they are more or less likely to occur according to the location of the population inside the species range [@Godsoe2017IntBio; @Bar-Massada2017NonCoo; @Svenning2014InfInt].
-Also, ecological networks are the cumulative result of local events [@Poisot2016HowEco; @Guimaraes2020StrEco] and its properties can vary with environmental factors and species evolutionary history [@MartinGonzalez2015MacPhy; @Dalsgaard2013HisCli].
+The biotic space, on the other hand, is usually highly dynamic and variable, and it can be stochastic at very small scales to predictable structures at large scales.
+Additionally, because ecological networks are the cumulative result of local events [@Poisot2016HowEco; @Guimaraes2020StrEco], its properties can vary with environmental factors and species evolutionary history [@MartinGonzalez2015MacPhy; @Dalsgaard2013HisCli].

 There is a big ecological and evolutionary leap between local dynamics of species and the biogeographical processes that are the primary assumptions to